 Young people are monitored regularly both as part of the whole school monitoring process, but also in terms of their additional support.
 Decisions about whether a child should remain on the SEND Register are made in conjunction with members of school staff, when pupil's progress is reviewed during scheduled meetings.
-Parent/Carer(s) will be invited to the three review meetings per academic year with the SENCo and Class Teacher (when available) and discussions around provision take place.
+Parent/Carer(s) will be invited to virtual review meetings during the academic year with the SENCo and Class Teacher (when available) and discussions around provision take place.
 If a child will be exiting the SEND register parents/carers will be informed via a letter.